Our Favorite Hotels in Santa Barbara

 - Best Neighborhood in Santa Barbara to Stay for First Timers: East Beach or West Beach

-East Beach offers easy access to the beach, zoo, and downtown.
+East Beach offers easy access to the beach, Santa Barbara Zoo, and Downtown.
 Even though it’s a bit removed from the center of town, you’re never more than 10 minutes from anywhere in the city.
 This section of beach offers a quieter, more laid-back option and is perfect for a first-time visit.
+West Beach offers a good balance between being close to the beach and the Funk Zone, and just a short walk or ride from the sights of Downtown (the Downtown Shuttle zips up State Street from Stearns Wharf).
+Staying at West Beach means easy access to the restaurants on Stearns Wharf and to the harbor, where there’s the fish market and seafood spots such as Brophy Bros.
+Also here is the Los Baños Del Mar Pool (open to the public), and the Santa Barbara Maritime Museum.

 - Best Neighborhood in Santa Barbara for Sightseeing: West Beach or Downtown

-- Best Neighborhood in Santa Barbara for Nightlife: Downtown, West Beach, or Funk Zone
+- Best Neighborhoods in Santa Barbara for Nightlife: Downtown, West Beach, or Funk Zone